thijsnissen/scala-starter/readme.md

 ## GitHub Actions
 * Workflow `scala-build.yml` automatically checks for formatting and passing of all tests
-* Workflow `auto-approve-merge.yml` automatically approves and merges PRs labeled `scala-steward`
+* Workflow `auto-approve-merge.yml` automatically approves and merges PRs labeled `auto-approve-merge`